Eth-Bangkok-MaiTai-Wallet/mai-thai-wallet/README.md

 **AI Agents:** Mai Thai leverages advanced intelligent systems to analyze and classify user intents, seamlessly converting them into precise blockchain transactions.

-**Smart Wallet:** Empowers users to generate a new wallet secured by a pass key, offering a robust self-custody solution.
-Leveraging account abstraction, it supports advanced features like transaction bundling, gas sponsorship, and seamless automation, enhancing both convenience and user control.
-Mai Thai integrates with the Coinbase Developer Platform's AgentKit to push the boundaries of what's possible, creating a groundbreaking end-user application.
+**Crossmint Wallet Integration:** Mai Thai integrates with the Crossmint Wallet, providing a secure and user-friendly self-custody solution.
+Users can easily create and manage their wallets within the Mai Thai interface.

+**Transaction Verification:** One of the standout features of Mai Thai is the transaction verification step.
+Before an agent executes a transaction, a popup window appears, allowing the user to review the transaction details.
+The user must explicitly approve the transaction by clicking the execute button, ensuring transparency and control over their funds.
+This concept sets Mai Thai apart from fully autonomous agents, as it keeps the user informed and in control of their transactions.

 **EigenLayer Integration:** Mai Thai integrates with EigenLayer to enable innovative restaking mechanics.
 Users can easily restake their assets using autonomous agents, providing a seamless and efficient experience.
 This integration satisfies the EigenLayer Bounty: EigenLayer Innovation Challenge, which aims to redefine restaking with autonomous agents.

 **Lit Protocol Integration:** Mai Thai leverages Lit Protocol's secure infrastructure to build a practical and immediately useful agent.
 By integrating with Lit, Mai Thai ensures secure and efficient execution of user intents, satisfying the Lit Protocol Bounty: Most Practical Agent built with Lit.

 ## Architecture
 ![alt text](public/architecture.png)

 ### Technologies
-- **[Omi](https://www.omi.me/)** - using omi device we record voice intents from users and parse them to textual format
-- [CDP Smart Wallet](https://docs.cdp.coinbase.com/) - Smart account with passkey login and account abstraction feature like transaction bundling and gas sponsoring
+- **[Goat SDK](https://github.com/goatim/sdk)** - The primary AI framework used for natural language processing and intent classification.
-- [Vercel AI SDK](https://sdk.vercel.ai/) - used to interact with different AI engines and streaming text results to the UI
+- **[Vercel AI SDK](https://sdk.vercel.ai/)** - Used to interact with different AI engines and stream text results to the UI.
-- [Brian API](https://docs.brianknows.org/brian-api/apis) - executing ERC20 swap intents
-- [Akash API](https://chatapi.akash.network/) - using Llama3 deployed on Akash for generating text responses to users
-- [Blockscout API](https://docs.blockscout.com/devs/apis) - verifying token addresses, getting ABI arrays of the tokens, retrieving token lists
+- **[Crossmint Wallet](https://www.crossmint.io/)** - Integrated wallet solution for secure and user-friendly self-custody.
-- [EigenLayer](https://docs.eigenlayer.xyz/) - enabling restaking mechanics using autonomous agents
+- **[EigenLayer](https://docs.eigenlayer.xyz/)** - Enabling restaking mechanics using autonomous agents.
-- [Lit Protocol](https://developer.litprotocol.com/) - providing secure infrastructure for building practical agents
+- **[Lit Protocol](https://developer.litprotocol.com/)** - Providing secure infrastructure for building practical agents.

 ## Getting Started
 1. Setup env variables `copy .env.example .env`
 2. Run application locally `yarn dev`
 3. Open [http://localhost:3000](http://localhost:3000) with your browser, and start interacting with the wallet

 ## Future Work

 We plan to integrate more features in the future, such as:

-- **Voice recognition security** - ensuring that only owner can communicate with the wallet, preventing malicious behaviour
+- **Voice recognition security** - Ensuring that only the owner can communicate with the wallet, preventing malicious behavior.
-- **Cross-chain support** - enable cross-chain execution of user intents
+- **Cross-chain support** - Enable cross-chain execution of user intents.
-- **Mobile application** - creating mobile application or omi app extension, enhancing user experience when chatting with the wallet
+- **Mobile application** - Creating a mobile application or omi app extension, enhancing the user experience when chatting with the wallet.